 Go slow and prosper.

-Trauma, in its simplest form, can be defined as overwhelming emotional stimulus.
+in its simplest form, can be defined as overwhelming emotional stimulus.
 It's not so much what happens as how the mind, nervous system and body react.
 It can be acute and/or chronic, obvious and/or invisible.
 It can occur at any time in one's life, even before birth.
-And there are many people (like myself up until 2010) pushing through life, struggling with anxiety and depression, not understanding why life is so hard.
+And there are many people pushing through life, struggling with anxiety and depression, not understanding why life is so hard.

 Numerous treatment modalities are available, most focused on the basic principle that the body holds the trauma in the form of trapped energy, and needs help to release it safely.
 So much is being discovered about how the brain and nervous system manage trauma and neural pathways, as well as how it is possible to literally form new healthy pathways with appropriate care/therapy.